abbas-taher/decision-tree-algorithm-example/README.md

       $ python decisiontree.py

-Or you can execute it from within the Python console using the following commands:
+Or you can execute it from within the Python shell using the following commands:

       $ python
       >>> import decisiontree